Darkness-H/multi-modal-management-pipeline/README.md

 # Multi-Modal Management Pipeline

-The aim of this school project is to develop a pipeline that simulates an end-to-end workflow, from data ingestion and preprocessing to structured management in layered zones, ultimately supporting advanced tasks such as similarity searches and cross-modal generation using pre-trained models.
+The aim of this school project for the subject called ADSDB (ALGORITHMS, DATA STRUCTURES AND DATABASES) is to develop a pipeline that simulates an end-to-end workflow, from data ingestion and preprocessing to structured management in layered zones, ultimately supporting advanced tasks such as similarity searches and cross-modal generation using pre-trained models.

 ---